... The Programmer God ...

 we can build a physical universe from mathematical structures.

-Variables (2-body orbits):
+Main variables (2-body orbits):

 ipoints: number of points in the central mass (the Scwharzchild radius)